Graduate Student Association (GSA)

 - Organize social events periodically throughout the semester to bring students together in a casual atmosphere of fun and camaraderie.

-AGS meets once a month to discuss any questions, comments or concerns of the students.
-Meetings are open to any student who wishes to raise a question or bring an issue to the attention of AGS members.
+GSA meets once a month to discuss any questions, comments or concerns of the students.
+Meetings are open to any student who wishes to raise a question or bring an issue to the attention of GSA members.
 Meeting times for the fall 2014 are to be determined.

 Application for Reimbursement

 Applicants are encouraged to apply to funds from the Graduate School.

 GSA organizes a variety of casual and professional social events throughout the year.
 Typical events include an annual Fall Welcome Picnic, Town Hall Q&A with the department chair, holiday parties, brown bag lunches, post-colloquium ‘happy hours’ and celebratory end-of-the-semester dinners.
 If you have an idea for an event, please contact a GSA member.

 The Judith Wittner Award for Best Paper in Ethnography